 - Any more than 14 and you’re sport climbing!

-- If you need to bunch runners than use your alpine draws to make ‘nested placements’ instead of using up two or three quick-draws.
+- If you need to bunch runners then use your alpine draws to make ‘nested placements’ instead of using up two or three quick-draws.
 This will be both more effective and less wasteful.

 - 14 quick-draws give you enough variety to be able to deal with most placements you’ll find on a pitch, with a good mix of long, short, alpine draws etc.

 When trying to avoid drag it’s worth thinking of your pitch like a pyramid, and that the longest draws tend to be used up low down, but that the higher you go the less important the issue of drag becomes, so shorter draws are OK.
 On a straight-up crack, you can use any quick-draw length you want, but when it meanders it’s worth really having a good strategy for keeping friction down on your runners (the DMM Revolver is great for helping in this regard, as well as carabiners with a larger rope bearing section).
 Most often climbers get scared and place too short a runner earlier on, meaning the drag is high later, when they’re more tired and strung out.

 How you select what you take on a route may well be dictated by the rock type, if you have a single or double rope (on long mountain pitches with a single rope having only alpine draws works best) as well as personal preferences, but here’s what I’d take:

 Note on racking